yuya-kanai/reveal-melon-survey/memo.md

 While setting up Typescript is painful

-Typescript + Graphql is good
+Typescript + Graphql is efficient

 --